Fatty Acids: Branched-Chain

 Certain T cells can recognize mycolic acids and play a protective role during infection by M. tuberculosis, and there is hope that new vaccines will recognize both lipid and protein antigens.
 Recent findings that mycolic acids from M. tuberculosis and cholesterol interact with each other and bind to similar molecules are leading to a new understanding of host-pathogen interactions, which may lead to better control of the disease.

-Analysis: Structural analysis of such complex fatty acids is much more difficult than with conventional fatty acids and usually involves a battery of chromatographic and spectroscopic techniques.
-One useful reaction involves pyrolysis to yield an alpha- or mero-fatty acid containing all the substituent groups and a mero-aldehyde, which can be analysed separately by mass spectrometry.
+Analysis: Structural analysis of such complex fatty acids is much more difficult than with conventional fatty acids and usually a battery of chromatographic and spectroscopic techniques must be employed.
+One useful reaction uses pyrolysis to yield an alpha- or mero-fatty acid containing all the substituent groups and a mero-aldehyde, which can be analysed separately by mass spectrometry.

 Phthioceranic and mycobacteric acids: Mycobacteria contain some multi-methyl-branched fatty acids (C14 to C32 in chain length), often with the methyl branches in positions 2, 4, 6 and 8, i.e., 1,3-branched, and sometimes with hydroxyl groups in position 3.
-The phthioceranic acids are hepta- or octamethyl fatty acids, some of which are hydroxylated (hydroxyphthioceranic acid), and related forms include mycoceranic (2,4,6‑trimethyloctacosanoic), mycolipenic (2,4,6-trimethyl-trans-2-tetracosenoic) and mycocerosic (2,4,6,8-tetramethyl-dotriacontanoic) acids.
+The phthioceranic acids are hepta- or octamethyl fatty acids, some of which are hydroxylated (hydroxyphthioceranic acid), and related forms include mycoceranic (2,4,6‑trimethyloctacosanoic), mycolipenic (2,4,6-trimethyl-trans-2-tetracosenoic), mycocerosic (2,4,6,8-tetramethyl-dotriacontanoic), and mycolipanolic (2R,4S,6S-trimethyl-3R-hydroxy-tetracosanoic) acids.

 Schematic diagram of the cell wall of M. tuberculosis (not to scale).
 1, Outer layer of waxy lipids; 2, mycolic acids linked to - 3, polysaccharides (arabinogalactan); 4, peptidoglycan layer (periplasm); 5, inner or plasma membrane; 6, lipoarabinomannan; 7, phosphatidylinositol mannoside.
 Reproduced with thanks under a Wikipedia creative commons license from Y tambe.